ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

 ### Tries

-1. [**Build Trie**] Given a string, implement a Trie data structure capable of storing the string/ word and also searching the tri if a word exists.
-For example, the words `hello`, `help`, and `hey` can be stored in the tri as below.
+1. [**Build Trie**] Given a string, implement a Trie data structure capable of storing the string/ word and also searching the trie if a word exists.
+For example, the words `hello`, `help`, and `hey` can be stored in the trie as below.

    ```python
      '''